atandersson/GenomeAnalysis/README.md

 *Email: alfred.andersson.9942@student.uu.se*

-In this project, I try to replicate the results in the article *Transcriptomic and epigenomic characterization of the developing bat wing* by Eckalbar *et al.* PLease note that different software than in the original article might be used in my approach.
+In this project, I try to replicate the results in the article *Transcriptomic and epigenomic characterization of the developing bat wing* by Eckalbar *et al.* Please note that different software than in the original article might be used in my approach.

 ## Time Plan